djdt/spcal/docs/source/glossary.rst

         Must be measured externally or assumed for a certain material.
         The :ref:`Density Database` contains the density for several hundred materials.

+    detection threshold
+        The value above which a signal is considered a detection (particle).
+        This is also called the *critical value* in Poisson statistics.

     dwelltime
         The total acquistion time for a single event.
         The dwelltime is set during data import and cannot be edited.

+    error rate
+        Determines the number of false detections, i.e. background signal incorrectly identified as particles.
+        An error rate (:math:`\alpha`) of :math:`10^(-6)` corresponds to 1 false detection per 1 million events.

     ionic response
         The signal produced per mass of material.